freeCodeCamp/i18n-curriculum/curriculum/challenges/german/blocks/en-a2-quiz-educational-and-professional-background/69602ccea37b20ccba6af9db.md

 #### --text--

-Which sentence uses `to be` correctly in the past?
+Welcher Satz verwendet `to be` korrekt in der Vergangenheit?

 #### --distractors--